 Fortunately for everyone, tracking eye movements remains a concept from a far-off dystopian future (we’ll steer clear of conspiracies).
 However, that doesn’t mean you can’t gather information on your client’s website activities.
 It’s essential that you should do.

-To develop a successful B2B growth marketing strategy, you need to examine each client’s step on your website.
-Tracking visitor behavior will enable you to understand your audience and identify their needs, allowing you to provide the most effective solutions.
+To develop a successful customer led growth strategy, you need to examine each client’s step on your website.
+In terms of product metrics framework, tracking visitor behavior will enable you to understand your audience and identify their needs, allowing you to provide the most effective solutions.

 Keep an eye on clients’: